mykelalvis/FT/Traveller/Adventures/The Traveller Adventure/The Traveller Adventure.md

 The Ancients are generally accepted as being responsible for the wide dissemination of humaniti; for reasons unknown, they transported specimens of humaniti from Terra to at least 40 worlds across a span of some 360 parsecs.

-The Ancients were also responsible for the creation of theVargr through the genetic manipulation of Terran canines.
+The Ancients were also responsible for the creation of theVargr through the genetic manipulation of [[Terra|Terran]] canines.

 ### Anola lAno|a greviil